8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 When is the best time to visit Cozumel, Mexico?

 The best time to visit Cozumel is between December and April.
 This is when you’ll find the most comfortable weather.
 Though it’s technically the “cool” season, daily highs hover around 82-84°F (28-29°C), while daily lows are around 70-72°F (21-22°C).
-Not bad, especially if you’re visiting from the North!
+This weather is particularly favorable for those traveling from the North!

 - Top Things to do in Riviera Maya, Mexico